ElvinLit/Risk-Based-Games-Optimizer/work_log.md

 # Work Log
+## 7/18
+- Created config.toml to allow default configurations for our app, mainly to force a certain theme on users
+- Updated graphing methods to have a grid in the background, improves readability
+- Wrapped all the styling configurations for the different plots into one method, reduces lines and improves coherency

 ## 7/14
 - Wrapped line plot and frequency plot into one method 'roulette_plot' to create a uniform method for roulette strategies